Reed Research Reactor

 The Reed Research Reactor (RRR) (45.4806°N 122.6301°W) is a research nuclear reactor located on-campus at Reed College in Portland, Oregon.
 It is a pool-type TRIGA Mark I reactor, built by General Atomics in 1968 and operated since then under licence from the Nuclear Regulatory Commission.
-Maximum thermal output is 250 kW.
+The maximum thermal output is 250 kW.
 The reactor has over 1,000 visitors each year and serves the Reed College departments of Physics and Chemistry, as well as other departments.

 Operation

 RRR is the only research reactor in the world that is owned and operated by an undergraduate educational institution.
 It is operated and maintained by undergraduate college students under the supervision of a director and operations manager who are members of the college staff.
 The facility provides scientific irradiation services to a broad community outside the college, but its primary mission is for student initiated research, training, and hands-on education.

 The Reed Research Reactor is intended to produce thermal neutrons.
 It is used primarily for neutron activation to produce radioisotopes or analyze composition of material samples.